Major Drilling profit triples, demand strong

-Profit at Major Drilling Group International Inc (MDI.TO) tripled in its fiscal fourth quarter due to continued strong demand from mining projects around the world, the mine-drilling company said on Tuesday.
+June 5 Profit at Major Drilling Group International Inc tripled in its fiscal fourth quarter due to continued strong demand from mining projects around the world, the mine-drilling company said on Tuesday.

 The company's profit rose to C$30.7 million ($29.5 million), or 39 Canadian cents a share, in the quarter ended April 30.
 That compared with C$9.5 million, or 13 Canadian cents a share, in the year-before period.